True Or False Patches Add Functionality To Code

 • Bug Fixes: These patches target errors or flaws in the code that cause unexpected behavior, crashes, or incorrect results.
 They are crucial for maintaining the stability and reliability of the software.

 • Security Patches: These address vulnerabilities that could be exploited by malicious actors to gain unauthorized access, steal data, or compromise the system.
-Security patches are paramount for protecting users and systems from potential threats.
+Security patches are key for protecting users and systems from potential threats.

 • Feature Enhancements: These patches introduce new functionalities or improve existing features to enhance the user experience or expand the capabilities of the software.